 Welcome!
-I am a PhD candidate at MIT Sloan in the Technological Innovation, Entrepreneurship, and Strategic Management group.
+I am an Assistant Professor at Columbia Business School in the Management Division.
 My research interests include the management of innovation and strategy.
 Specifically, I study shortcuts to innovation—what kind of shortcuts people take to innovate faster and what are the consequences of taking such shortcuts.

 Please find my CV here.